relaxeaza/twoverflow/README.md

 - `--ignore` to ignore specific modules by ID (check _module.json_ for ID).
 - `--only` compile only a specific module by ID (check _module.json_ for ID).

-Example: `grunt build --ignore=farm_overflow,minimap --minify` ignores both modules farm_overflow and minimap and will generate an minified file.
+Example: `node scripts/make.js --ignore=farm_overflow,minimap --minify` ignores both modules farm_overflow and minimap and will generate an minified file.

 ### Sync translations from Crowdin